HTW-Webtech/ai-webtech-ansible/README.md

 # HTW Aristoteles Ansible-Repo

 # TODOS
-[] Fix issues with lots of users
+[] Re-Use aris-cron for setting up the admin app Create the necessary aris_apps variable and include the aris-cron task [] Fix issues with lots of users
 [] Finish capybara-poltergeist setup
+[] Aris-Cron MAILTO does not work yet
+[] Use ansible.bootstrap-remote-user repo instead of custom code

 ## Essential
 [] HTTPS-Setup for Web-Server.
 HTTPs Access only